 A Theory of Causal Responsibility Attribution

-People frequently reward and punish other people if they perceive them to be responsible for the implementation of events that they like or dislike.
-However, the determinants of such responsibility perceptions are not well understood within economics.
-In this paper, I propose a notion of causal responsibility as one determinant of responsibility perceptions.
-The notion attempts to objectively capture the causal importance of a person’s action for the implementation of an event when the implementation depends on the interaction of multiple persons and, potentially, moves of nature.
-I incorporate the notion in a framework of responsibility preferences and study its implication for behavior and equilibria in strategic settings.
-Finally, I show that the notion can explain experimentally elicited punishment and reward patterns in multi-agent situations that are not well-explained by existing social preference theories.
+People often act out of a desire to be responsible for good and not for bad events.
+Similarly, people frequently reward and punish other people if they perceive them to be responsible for events that they like or dislike.
+When the implementation of an event depends on the interaction of multiple persons and, potentially, moves of nature, the determinants of such responsibility perceptions are not well understood.
+In this paper, I propose a notion of causal responsibility which attempts to objectively capture the causal importance of a person’s action for the implementation of an event in such situations.
+A laboratory experiment shows that the notion successfully predicts people’s responsibility perceptions.
+Furthermore, I incorporate the notion in a framework of responsibility preferences and study its implications for worker motivation and the design of voting rules.
+Finally, I show that the notion can explain experimentally elicited behavior and punishment and reward patterns in multi-agent situations that are not well-explained by existing social preference theories.